 Arrival train stations: Your train from Milan will likely take you to the Ostiense or Termini station.
 Ostiense is located near Porta San Paolo in Rome and is well-connected to other parts of the city via public transportation.
 The station also has bookstores, shops, restaurants, and cafés.
 Termini is the main railway station in Rome, located in the city center and well-connected with the rest of the city through various public transportation systems.
 The station also features facilities like Wi-Fi, shops, a photo booth, and left-luggage facilities.

 One way to get cheaper tickets is to book in advance and be more flexible with your travel dates.
 You can also find discounts for students and senior citizens, as well as travel passes.
 Another way to save money on train tickets is to choose slower trains or connecting trains.

-When taking the train between Milan and Rome, you can choose to depart from train stations like Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
-Your route can end in train stations such as Roma Termini, Roma Tiburtina and Roma Ostiense.
+When departing from Milan, you have various train station options to start your route from including Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
+When arriving in Rome, you can end your journey in train stations like Roma Termini, Roma Tiburtina and Roma Ostiense.